 Whilst inside the cathedral it is essential to see the 14th century Despenser Retable altarpiece in the St Luke’s chapel which depicts the death and resurrection of Christ.
 The piece has a deep history as it was stolen in the 16th century and wasn’t recovered until 1847 when it was found nailed to the bottom of a table where it had been hidden for over 100 years.
 Along with beautiful medieval stained-glass windows the cathedral also hosts a number of exhibitions for artists throughout the year which is great for any art lovers that wish to take a trip to Norfolk.

-Services such as morning and evening prayer along with holy communion and others are held daily for anyone seeking a truly religious experience and choirs sing at various services each day.
+Services such as morning and evening prayer along with holy communion and others are held daily for anyone seeking a truly religious experience and Norwich Cathedral choir sing at various services each day.

 The Refectory offers a range of food & drink with a contemporary setting to relax in whilst exploring the cathedral and the gift shop provides some perfect memorabilia to remember your visit by.